Photo by Suzy Brooks on Unsplash This Week In the E-Pistle, You Will Find...

 - Jody and Dan's Office Hours This Week

-- Social Justice Team Community, Speaker Series
+- Social Justice Team Community, Thank You to the Speakers from Lighthouse!

-- Second Sunday Luncheon, November 9
+- Second Sunday Luncheon, December 14

 - Listening Ear: Do You Need to Be Heard?